 3) To accept only personal connections on Facebook.
 (For me, I accept all connection requests on Facebook; this allows prospective clients to understand me as a person.)

-This week’s action plan: If you don’t yet have a Social Media policy, it’s probably about time that you formalized it.
+If you don’t yet have a connection policy, it’s probably about time that you formalized it.
 Then look at your connections, and decide if you should disconnect from those who are using the tool – and your connections – in ways that are more harmful than healthy.

 Marketing Challenge: Your connection policy should also govern those who you reach out to.
 How do you determine who to ask?
 Are there some people in your extended circles that should – based on the above criteria – be part of your LinkedIn network?
 And are there some people who are Facebook friends or Twitter followers who really should be with you on LinkedIn?